Learning Encodings by Maximizing State Distinguishability: Variational Quantum Error Correction: Empirical Evaluations

-We extend our evaluation to asymmetric depolarizing noise in \cref{subfig:encoding_asymmetric_depolarizing}; the details are laid out in \cref{subapp:noise_channels}.
-Summarized, for a total noise strength of $p=0.1$ and an asymmetry factor of $c=0.5$, the probability of an isolated phase-flip is $p_z \approx 0.085$, while the other two probabilities are $p_x = p_y \approx 0.0075$.
-In the presence of this asymmetry, the [[$5,1,3$]] perfect code can no longer be assumed to be optimal.
+We extend our evaluation to asymmetric depolarizing noise in \cref{subfig:encoding_asymmetric_depolarizing}.
+This noise channel represents general Pauli noise in the sense of \cref{eq:general_pauli}, instantiated by a bias parameter $c = \frac{\log p_Z}{\log p_X} = \frac{\log p_Z}{\log p_Y}$~\cite{olle2024simultaneous}.
+For a total noise strength of $p=0.1$ and an asymmetry factor of $c=0.5$, this yields the probability of an isolated phase-flip is $p_z \approx 0.085$, while the other two probabilities are $p_x = p_y \approx 0.0075$.
+In the presence of this asymmetry, the $[[5,1,3]]$ perfect code can no longer be assumed to be optimal.
 Indeed, already the \gls{varqec} code with $n=4$ qubits significantly improves the worst-case distinguishability loss.
 Moreover, the loss values decrease further when increasing the number of physical qubits to $n=5$ and $n=7$.

 The results demonstrate that the \gls{varqec} procedure can produce codes that are competitive on noise structures where optimal \gls{qec} codes are known, and develop novel codes for more complex noise models.
-We strengthen this hypothesis by generating codes for other noise channels in \cref{subapp:additional_noise}.
-Additionally, we extend our analysis to the setup of multiple encoded logical qubits, in particular $k=2$ in \cref{subapp:multiple_qubits}